react-declarative/react-declarative/README.md

 5. **Scalable**

 Easy internationalization with translation dictionaries for Combobox field.
-JSX Factory labels translation.
+JSX Factory for labels translation.
 An organisation for tutoring newbies [with 25 projects with AI](https://github.com/react-declarative/brainjs-cryptocurrency-trend), reactive programming and more

 <img src="./assets/icons/masonry.svg" height="35px" align="right">